-5.3 Ten Summary Conclusions
+5.3 Ten Summary Findings

-1. New multi-family development in the Town of Tolland generates net fiscal and economic gains.
-The dollar amount of those gains will have a direct correlation with the number, type, and quality level of dwellings, and the resident income flows and expenditure levels that they support.

-- 2. The housing market appears able to support new multi-family dwelling development in Tolland, at least up to and including the build-out scenario treated in this report.
+- 1. New multi-family development in the Town of Tolland generates net fiscal and economic gains.
+The dollar amount of those gains will have a direct correlation with the number, type, and quality level of dwellings, and the resident income flows and expenditure levels that they support as well as the extent to which spending occurs in Tolland. - 2.
+The housing market appears able to support new multi-family dwelling development in Tolland, at least up to and including the build-out scenario treated in this report.
 The market may in fact be adapting to demonstrated demand in this sector, coupled with a housing supply shortage, as evidenced by real estate trends throughout the region. - 3.
 The private sector appears willing to invest in new multi-family development, as evidenced by emerging communities in Tolland, and as a regional trend.
 The level of capital investment in multi-family projects can be significant as demonstrated in this report, creating the basis for jobs, and recurring expenditures by residents, as well as recurring revenues to the Town which are in turn distributed in service to the community, including for education and public safety. - 4.
-Additional fiscal costs associated with any new multi-family development are likely to be minimal in comparison to the upside revenue potential. - 5.
+Additional fiscal costs associated with any new multi-family development are likely to be less than the upside revenue potential. - 5.
 The Town of Tolland has land that can accommodate new multi-family development, although application of zoning regulations, overlay district effects, land use and growth policies, and special conditions will have to be considered on an individual project basis.
 Within this context, new multi-family development can be encouraged or induced, in what the POCD 2019 referred to as "intentional development." - 6.
 Additional affordable housing opportunities may be created in the Town of Tolland through the introduction of market rate multi-family housing by means of the minimum unit requirement (currently 5%), incentives, and developing innovative design and building options that allow for more economical rent levels. - 7.
 The Live / Work conceptual model was spotlighted in the analysis to call attention to this emerging multi-family product type.
 Innovative architectural and design work is being done to meet the increasing demand for the work-from-home lifestyle.
-Such hybrid housing could contribute to the business base in the Town of Tolland, attract young innovators and entrepreneurs, participants in the knowledge economy and others, in keeping with the POCD-2019 recommendations. - 8.
-The Senior Lifestyle conceptual model was spotlighted in the analysis to call attention to this growing segment of the population as a demand source.
-It is also a market that grows as seniors downsize from large, single-family homes.
-In the case of Tolland, well designed senior lifestyle multi-family dwellings may help retain long-time residents that may otherwise move elsewhere. - 9.
-Multi-family housing allows for densities that help protect open space and the rural / suburban character of the Town of Tolland that remains an important element of the community's vision for the future.
-These densities concentrate the source of economic and fiscal impacts from housing, making public cost management more efficient. - 10.
-The projected decline in the Town of Tolland population, and any associated decline in economic and fiscal benefits, can be offset through the introduction of additional multifamily housing, the attraction and retention of residents, and capture of the expenditure flows they represent.
+Such hybrid housing could contribute to the business base in the Town of Tolland, attract young innovators and entrepreneurs, participants in the knowledge economy and others, in keeping with the POCD-2019 recommendations.